Magic: The Gathering expansion sets, 1993–1995: Reception

+The Dark

-The DarkThe Dark was the fourth expansion set of Magic: The Gathering, released in August 1994.
+The Dark was the fourth expansion set of Magic: The Gathering, released in August 1994.
 The set continued the story begun in Antiquities and recounted the aftermath of the events of that set.
 The 119-card expansion explored the darker sides of the colors of Magic.
 Unlike its predecessor Legends, it did not introduce any new keywords, but did include a number of themes including sacrifice, Goblin tribal, and colors "hosing" themselves (flavored as betrayal).
 The expansion symbol for The Dark is an eclipsed moon.Searle, Michael (1995).
 "InQuest, The Ultimate Guide to Card Games" It was released in 8-card booster packs, of which 2 cards were from the uncommon sheet and 6 cards from the common sheet; 43 uncommons were printed twice as often in the uncommon sheet as 35 rares.

 The Dark was the first Magic expansion that was released in a foreign language.
 It was published in English and in Italian under the name L'Oscurità.
 Despite being the first set that was translated to Italian, it is not the oldest set that was translated.
 After the release of the Italian The Dark, Legends was also published in Italian.